thehapax/bitshares.foundation/worker.md

 (a.k.a. reserves) of the BitShares DAC.
 These BTS tokens are then traded into a *price-stable* cryptocurrency, such as bitUSD.

+## Transparency

+We want to serve an open and trust-less ecosystem.
+As such, we provide full transparency to the BitShares network.
+For the sake of **transparency and accountability**, we have the accounting for the escrow workers under public domain.
+You can read more about this on our dedicated [Accountability Page](/accounting).

 ## Spending Budgets

 The BitShares Blockchain Foundation currently maintains the following